 Doctrines

-- 3. Presumption of Identity of Foreign Law: In the absence of evidence to the contrary, foreign laws on a particular subject are presumed to be the same as those of the Philippines.
+- Presumption of Foreign Law (Processual Presumption) — In the absence of evidence to the contrary, foreign laws on a particular subject are presumed to be the same as those of the Philippines.
+The Court applied this by presuming that under German law, an entity like GTZ (akin to a Philippine GOCC without an original charter) would be suable, as GTZ failed to prove otherwise.

 Key Excerpts

-- 1. "We adhere to the rule that in the absence of evidence to the contrary, foreign laws on a particular subject are presumed to be the same as those of the Philippines."
+- "In the absence of evidence to the contrary, foreign laws on a particular subject are presumed to be the same as those of the Philippines, and following the most intelligent assumption we can gather, GTZ is akin to a governmental owned or controlled corporation without original charter which, by virtue of the Corporation Code, has expressly consented to be sued."

 Precedents Cited